Yakovlev Test Pilots Accelerate SJ-100 to Maximum Possible Speed

 Read more materials:

-New MC-21-310: What kind of aircraft, characteristics, prospects and role in Russian aviation
+New MS-21-310: what kind of aircraft, characteristics, prospects and role in Russian aviation

 Aircraft Plant in Dagestan Begins Testing AP-55 Helicopter: Price Starts at $2 Million

-Be-200 Amphibious Aircraft to be Converted to Non-Existent PD-8s: Engines Not Yet in Production
+Be-200 Amphibious Aircraft to be Converted to Non-Existent PD-8 Engines: Engines Not Yet in Production